 WHAT'S ON MY BALLOT?

-All Virginia residents will be able to vote for governor, lieutenant governor and attorney general.
-Other than that, you can click here to enter your address and see who is on your ballot.
+All Virginia residents will be able to vote in the U.S. Senate election, the election for your representative in the House of Representatives and two statewide amendment issues.
+For some, there may be nothing else on the ballot, but to double-check what you'll see, you can click here to enter your address and see who is on your ballot.

 More info: http://elections.virginia.gov/